oneillkza/SIMLR/README.md

 **DOWNLOAD**

-The R code to run *SIMLR* can be downloaded either from the master (stable version) or from the development (development version) brach, while the Matlab implementation is available from the matlab branch.
+The R code to run *SIMLR* can be downloaded either from the master (stable version) or from the development (development version) braches, while the Matlab implementation is available from the matlab branch.

 **RUNNING SIMLR ON MATLAB**

 We also provide the Matlab code to run *SIMLR* on 4 examples in the script *main_demo.m*.

+**EXTERNAL C CODE**

+We make use of external C programs during the computations of *SIMLR*.
+The code is located in the src directory in the files *Kbeta.cpp* and *projsplx_c.c*.
+In order to compite the program, one needs to run on the Matlab consolle the commands *mex Kbeta.cpp* and *mex projsplx_R.c*.

+OS X pre-compiled files are also provided.